 Safe, Sound, And Secure: Why Casco Viejo Feels Like Home

-Let me be clear from the start—Casco Viejo is, in my honest opinion, the safest place in all of Central America.
+Let me be clear from the start Casco Viejo (also known as San Felipe) is, in my honest opinion, the safest place in all of Central America.
 Not just because I live here.
 Not because I’m trying to sell you on some postcard version of Panama.
 But because after years of working in cities like Los Angeles, Dallas, New York, and even growing up in England, I know what it feels like to constantly check over your shoulder.
 And this just isn’t that kind of place.

 And if you’re thinking about staying here, Casco Viejo offers a range of charming hotels where you can rest comfortably while immersing yourself in the local culture.
 Check out Casco Viejo hotels to find the perfect place for your visit.